LeanderCS/flask-inputfilter/docs/source/guides/create_own_components.rst

 .. code-block:: python

-    from typing import Any, List, Optional
+    from typing import Any, Optional

     from flask_inputfilter.Exception import ValidationError
     from flask_inputfilter.Validator import BaseValidator